major macro economic indicators

 |Budget balance (% GDP)||-5.6||-13.7||-14.1||-5.1|

 |Current account balance (% GDP)||-0.8||-7.2||-10.8||-3.6|

 (e) estimated (f) Forecast

-- Fifth largest proven crude oil reserves in the world.
+- World’s fifth largest proven crude oil reserves.

-- Significant political tensions between different ethnic and religious minorities and the Shiite majority in power.
+- Serious political tensions between the various ethnic and religious minorities and the ruling Shiite majority.

-- Risk of a split from autonomous Kurdistan, an important contributor to the oil sector.
+- Risk of secession of autonomous Kurdistan, a major player in the oil and gas sector.

-- Cost of reconstruction following the armed conflict weighing on government finances.
+- Impact of reconstruction following the armed conflict for public accounts.

 - Limited private sector contribution to GDP outside oil and gas sector.